 all frames transmitted under TXOP sharing shall be treated as if they were from the primary AC.

-NOTE—An AP can protect an immediate response by preceding the VHT (11ah) or S1G MU PPDU (which might have TXVECTOR parameter NUM_USERS > 1) with an RTS/CTS exchange or a CTS-to-self transmission.
+NOTE—An AP can protect an immediate response by preceding the VHT (11ah), S1G or HE MU PPDU (which might have TXVECTOR parameter NUM_USERS > 1) with an RTS/CTS exchange, MU-RTS/CTS or a CTS-to-self transmission. (#20654)

 10.24.2.11 Termination of TXOP